ucdavis/PolicyWonkBot/README.md

 ## Features:
 - **Direct Access to Policy Information**: Receive links to specific policies, guidelines, and procedures directly in your Slack workspace for easy reference.
-- **Customizable Help**: PolicyWonk is here to provide tailored advice, whether you have a quick question or need detailed guidance on UCOP policies.
+- **Customizable Help**: PolicyWonk is here to provide tailored advice, whether you have a quick question or need detailed guidance on university policies.

 ## How to Get Started?
 To interact with PolicyWonk, use the `/policy` command followed by your question.
 For example: `/policy What are the official holidays?`